Tele-LLMs: A Series of Specialized Large Language Models for Telecommunications: Initial Experiments

 \subsection{Training Settings}

-For these experiments, we consider two models: Gemma-2B and LLaMA-3-8B.
+For these experiments, we considered two models: Gemma-2B and LLaMA-3-8B.
+This choice was motivated by our intention to explore the behavior of model training across different parameter sizes.
 Throughout these studies, we use 20\% of the Tele-Data dataset as the training data, with 10\% of this subset serving as the validation set.
 To solve eq. (\ref{eq:continual}), we set the batch size to 4M tokens (with a sequence length of 8192 tokens) and use the AdamW optimizer with a weight decay of 0.1, keeping the default Hugging Face $\beta$ parameters unchanged.
 The maximum gradient norm is set to $1$.
 The learning rate is decreased according to a cosine learning rate schedule, down to 10\% of the maximum learning rate, and a linear warmup of 10\% of an epoch is applied \cite{gupta2023continual}.
 The maximum learning rate is set to 1e-5 for LLaMA and 2e-5 for Gemma.
 These values are aligned with the pretraining stages of these LLMs \cite{dubey2024llama3herdmodels, gemmateam2024gemmaopenmodelsbased}.
 To improve efficiency, we employ mixed-precision training alongside sample packing and block attention techniques to avoid cross-contamination \cite{krell2022efficientsequencepackingcrosscontamination}.